University Center for Undergraduate Advising

 - undergraduate students seeking assistance in creating a strategy to return to good academic standing after being placed on academic warning,

 - information about reinstatement to the University after academic disqualification,

 - information about the University's Beach Pledge program.

 Congratulations on your admission to CSULB!
 All newly admitted undeclared students will have their first contact with an academic advisor this summer through the Advising & Registration component of SOAR.

 Visit the Advising for Newly Admitted Students page for more information.

 New undeclared students who need to make a change to their Fall 2023 course schedule after enrolling should meet with a UCUA academic advisor in a drop-in advising session.

 UCUA academic advisors are available to meet with undergraduate students in person or via Zoom and can also be reached via email at firstname.lastname@example.org.

-Drop-in advising is available for currently enrolled undergraduate students who are undeclared, students who are interested in exploring a different major or adding a minor, students who are on academic warning (formerly known as academic probation), or academically disqualified students who are seeking reinstatement to the University.
+Drop-in advising is available for currently enrolled undergraduate students who are undeclared, students who are interested in exploring a different major or adding a minor, students who are on academic warning, or academically disqualified students who are seeking reinstatement to the University.

 Hours of availability and a Zoom link can be found to the right of this message or at the bottom of the page if you are on a mobile device.
 Undeclared students should visit UCUA Team and Primary Advisors for information about their primary UCUA academic advisor's current drop-in availability.